List the domain's password policy (Linux - NetExec)

 Lockout observation window (minutes): 30

 This method leverages LDAP binding via PowerShell’s .NET libraries.
-It attempts authentication by trying to create an LDAP object — if it succeeds, the credentials are valid.
-This method is stealthy, no interactive log in, and respects lockout policy, but is slow and limited to one password per run.
+It attempts authentication by trying to create an LDAP object; if it succeeds, it means that the credentials are valid.
+This method is stealthy as it has no interactive log in and respects lockout policy, but is slow and limited to one password per run.

-On the below example, if the password is invalid it will throw an error, if it's it will return the DN:
+This can be done manually; if the password is invalid it will throw an error, otherwise it will return the domain name.
+Automated scripts (LDAPSprayarrow-up-right) also exist.

 # Get the domain and PDC